Givaa/GoCheck/docs/ALGORITHM.md

-# goCheck Detection Algorithm
+# GoCheck Detection Algorithm

-This document describes the methodology used by goCheck to distinguish automated bot activity from genuine human interactions in GoPhish campaigns.
+This document describes the methodology used by GoCheck to distinguish automated bot activity from genuine human interactions in GoPhish campaigns.

 ## Overview

-goCheck uses a **multi-factor scoring system** that analyzes each IP interaction independently, then aggregates results per email target.
+GoCheck uses a **multi-factor scoring system** that analyzes each IP interaction independently, then aggregates results per email target.
 The system is designed to be conservative: when in doubt, it favors classifying activity as human to avoid false negatives.

 ## Scoring System